sebabordon/openwrt-tools/README.md

 Wait one minute for the client generation script to run and the clients will appear on the home page.
 I could not get the HTML page to run the script so I resorted to the scheduled task.

 This was made possible by some scripts I've found on the Openwrt Forums, so the credit is not fully mine.
 I will try to address the names as soon as I can find them.
+I'm sure it can be made simpler in a single html page but I lack the knowledge to do it